 If both you and your partner have FH, it’s possible your child will inherit two faulty genes – one from you and one from your partner.
 This is called homozygous FH.

 This type of FH raises cholesterol levels higher and, without treatment, can cause heart disease at a very young age, even in childhood.
 If your child has this type, it can be treated with statins and your child might need them from a young age.
 They might also need a treatment called LDL apheresis.

 If your child has inherited FH there is no need to feel guilty – you can’t change your DNA or the genes your child inherits.
 If your child is diagnosed and treated for FH early, they can live a normal, healthy life.
 Keep in touch with your doctor and use the treatments they recommend, and encourage a healthy lifestyle too, and your child can live their life just like any other child.

 It’s natural to feel worried, and if you feel you need to talk to someone, there is support available.
 Call our Cholesterol Helpline to speak to our specialist nurses and dietitians, or speak to your doctor or nurse.
 Just talking to your friends and family can help you to feel more positive.

 We have some booklets and factsheets for children and young people with FH.
 They talk about what it means if you have high cholesterol or FH, eating healthily, exercise and the medicines that can help.

 The FH Paediatric Register

-A register for children with FH is being developed with the Royal College of Physicians and the Royal College of Paediatrics and Child Health.
+A register for children with FH is being developed.
 The aim of the register is to collect information about this relatively rare condition, to improve treatments in the future.